Azure/azureml-examples/CONTRIBUTING.md

 ### Miscellaneous

-- to modify `README.md`, you need to modify `readme.py` and accompanying markdown files
+- to modify `README.md`, you need to modify `readme.py` and accompanying markdown files other files (`prefix.md` and `suffix.md`)
-- the tables in the `README.md` are auto-generated, including description, via other files
+- you probably should not modify `README.md` or accompany markdown files
 - develop on a branch, not a fork, for workflows to run properly
 - use an existing environment where possible
 - use an existing dataset where possible
 - don't register environments
 - don't create compute targets
+- don't register datasets
 - don't modify `requirements.txt`
 - you probably shouldn't modify any files in the root of the repo
 - you can `!pip install --upgrade packages` as needed in notebooks